thln/GDMMusicPlayer/README.md

 Accessibility Labels are included as well

-# What I Implement Next
+# What I Would Implement Next
 * Tap to Show Time When Song Ends
 * Hook this to AVPlayer
 * Timeline Magnifying While Dragging